How You Can Use an Online Platform for Quick Lead Generation

 - Outbound lead generation: With outbound lead generation, companies actively push their message to potential leads, rather than taking a passive approach.
 They do this regardless of whether or not the potential leads are actually looking for them at that time.
-Telemarketing is one-way businesses pro-actively call customers to offer their products or services.
+Telemarketing and cold calling is one-way businesses pro-actively call customers to offer their products or services.
 Online and offline advertising or direct marketing are other options for outbound lead generation.

 The different types of leads